xinjue37/Day-Dusk-Night-Classification/README.md

 # Day Dusk Night Classification
 Author: [Ng Zheng Jue](https://github.com/xinjue37), [Ong Ming Jie](https://github.com/ethanong98), [Ng Rui Qi](https://github.com/Ruiqi2002), [Tan Hong Guan](https://github.com/tanhg1116)

-* This is a project developed in undergraduate Year 2 - Semester 2
+* This is a project developed in undergraduate Year 2 - Semester 2 in the course (**Methods and Application of Deep Learning**).
 * This is a Day Dusk Night Classifier implemented using **CNN (Pytorch) with CNN autoencoder for feature extration**.
 In the mean while, the effect of applying Gaussian Low Pass Filter and effect of convert RGB to HSV on the performance of CNN model are evaluated through hyperparameter tuning.
 * The major step of building the CNN Classifier involve:
   * Data Collection - Label each image, remove irrelevant image, and rename each iamge